brimdata/zed/docs/formats/zst.md

 and that many values are read from its the `values` sub-column, encoding the result as a ZNG array value.

-For an `<union_column>`, a value is read from its `selector` segmap and that value is used to the select to corresponding column stream `c0`, `c1`, etc.  The value read is then encoded as a ZNG union value using the same selector value within the union value.
+For a `<union_column>`, a value is read from its `selector` segmap and that value is used to select the corresponding column stream `c0`, `c1`, etc.  The value read is then encoded as a ZNG union value using the same selector value within the union value.